gohugoio/hugo/README.md

 Hugo is written in Go with support for Windows, Linux, FreeBSD and OS X.

-The latest release can be found at [hugo releases](https://github.com/spf13/hugo/releases).
+The latest release can be found at [Hugo Releases](https://github.com/spf13/hugo/releases).
 We currently build for Windows, Linux, FreeBSD and OS X for x64 and i386 architectures.